HYDRAIL: PRELIMINARY PROPOSAL

 There are a handful of HYDRAIL technology/solution providers in the world.

-Hydrogen Fuel Cell in a high speed 'bullet' train is relatively
+The utilization of Hydrogen Fuel Cell in a high speed 'bullet' train is relatively

 a new innovation even though bullet train and fuel cell technologies